All Episodes

 Okay, great.

-So there was – see if you can find out who these French royals were.
+So there was, see if you could find out who these French royals were, but there was these French royals who contacted syphilis.

 They started losing their hair.

-And so they started wearing these – they put these beautiful wigs on.
+And so they started wearing these, they put these beautiful wigs on.

 And the more money you had, the bigger your wig was.

-And it became, because the syphilis had just run rampant through this population, so many people were losing their hair, and they would get these holes in their faces, sores.
+So many people were losing their hair, and they would get these holes in their faces, sores.

 It was really horrific.